clintonlunn/filter-noaa-data/README.md

 ## Download NOAA Opus Data
-Download the lated Opus data and subset to Florida only.
+Download the lated Opus data from [NOAA's opus map](https://www.ngs.noaa.gov/ngsjson/OpusSolutionsForMap.js) and subset to Florida only.
+This returns either a .js file or .json file depending on how the code is edited.
+See commented code in process.js to make these changes.

 ## Install Instructions:
 ```
 git clone https://github.com/clintonlunn/filter-noaa-data.git;
-cd filter-noaa-dta &&
+cd filter-noaa-data &&
 npm install &&
 node download.js; node process.js
 ```